pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_overview.md

 `
 ```

-Make sure to replace the demo keys with your app's publish and subscribe keys from the Admin Portal.
+Replace demo keys with your app’s keys from the Admin Portal.

 Create an instance of the PubNub class with your keys and a unique user ID:

 ```
 1